 We calculated EP for Prosperity based on packed prices to unaffiliated purchasers in the United States.
-We made deductions, where appropriate, for billing adjustments, movement expenses, i.e., inland freight to the port of exportation, brokerage and handling in country of manufacture, fees applicable to container and bulk shipments, brokerage and handling incurred in the United States, international freight, marine insurance, U.S. customs duties and section 232 duties, in accordance with section 772(c)(2)(A) of the Act.
+We made deductions, where appropriate, for movement expenses, i.e., inland freight to the port of exportation, brokerage and handling in country of manufacture, fees applicable to container and bulk shipments, harbor service and trade promotion fees, brokerage and handling incurred in the United States, international freight, marine insurance, U.S. customs duties and section 232 duties, in accordance with section 772(c)(2)(A) of the Act.